Amazon best practice explained

 Below we have answered some of your FAQs about Amazon’s best practice.

-When delivering to Amazon, all drivers must provide the correct booking reference (the ISA number).
-This helps to identify the time your delivery is due and will help keep track of the latest status of your delivery too.
+All drivers must provide the correct ISA number when dropping goods at Amazon.
+This helps identify the time your delivery is due and will help keep you and the carrier updated with the latest scans at the Fulfilment Centre.

-They also have to ensure they maintain at least 30cm between the top of the pallet loads and the roof of the trailer.
-Also, there should be 30cm between the back of the trailer and the last layer of pallets.
+They must also maintain at least 30cm between the top of each pallet and the roof of the trailer, as well as between the back of the trailer and the very last layer of pallets!